PxlSyl/egui-desktop/README.md

 - System theme detection may not work on all Linux distributions
 - Native rounded corners support varies by platform and window manager
+- Linux: Rounded corners are currently not supported
 - Some advanced features may require specific OS versions or configurations

 We welcome feedback, bug reports, and contributions to help improve platform compatibility!
 Feel free to open pull requests or report issues - your input helps make this framework better for everyone.